tagshelfsrl/alfred-node/README.md

 }
 ```

-## Socket Events
+## Real-Time Events

-The Alfred client provides a way to listen to socket events.
+The `alfred-node` library provides a way to listen to events emitted by Alfred IPA in real-time through a websockets implementation.

 ### Getting started